olvaffe/olv-notes/graphics/apps/clvk.md

     scanning the vendors path
   - `OCL_ICD_VENDORS` specifies an alternative vendors path rather than the default `/etc/OpenCL/vendors`
     - each `.icd` file under the vendors path contains a path that is `dlopen`ed
+  - `OPENCL_LAYER_PATH` specifies an alternative layers path rather than the default `/etc/OpenCL/layers`
+    - each `.lay` file under the layers path contains a path that is `dlopen`ed
+    - all layers are implicitly loaded?
+  - `OPENCL_LAYERS` specifies additional layers that are `dlopen`ed after
+    scanning the layers path
 - `ocl-icd`
   - `OCL_ICD_DEBUG=15` enables loader debug messages
     - `1` for warnings